 There are only two ways to truly kill a vampire.
 If any other methods are used, the vampire simply dissolves into a mist that floats away to regenerate in its grave.

 Stake.
-The first and most well-known method of killing a vampire is to stake it through the mouth and heart while it is in repose in its grave.
-The stake must be made of wood.
-Staking only the mouth or heart individually will only paralyze the vampire.
-Staking the vampire outside of its grave will only cause physical damage.
+The most well-known method of killing a vampire is to stake it with a wooden stake through the mouth and heart while it is in its grave.
+Staking only the mouth or heart individually will only Paralyze the vampire.
+Staking the vampire outside of its grave will only cause physical damage and will not kill it.

-Starvation.
-A vampire can starve, though depending on the strength of the vampire it might take a very long time.
-If you can manage to trap the vampire in a place where it cannot feed, it will eventually starve.
+can starve, though it is the more difficult option.
+If you can manage to trap the vampire in a position where it cannot feed, it will starve.
 How long a vampire can survive without blood depends on its level or CR level.
-See the Class Features table, or the Vampire CR Build table for how long starvation takes.
+See the Class Features table, or the Vampire CR Build table.

 Building NPC Vampires